 I’m listening to my dad’s funeral service.
 He was killed riding his motorcycle 10 years ago.
-Witnesses said he was going 40 miles per hour.
-A 19-year-old waitress driving an SUV didn’t yield on a left turn.
+Witnesses said he was going 40 miles per hour and a 19-year-old waitress driving an SUV didn’t yield on a left turn.
 He ended up face down on the pavement.
 She was charged with criminally negligent homicide.

-I know all that because I emailed the police department and got the report.
+I know all that because I emailed the police department to get the report.

-Maybe the best thing he taught me was how important investing is.
-When I was a kid he bought me a single share of Wrigley stock.
+Maybe the best thing he taught me was how important investing was.
+Because when I was a kid he bought me a single share of Wrigley stock.
 I thought it was cool because every Christmas they’d send me a free box of gum.
-I think that’s why he chose it.
+Probably why he chose it.

-Every day I’d check the Wrigley stock price in the newspaper to see if I made money.
-I loved it.
+Anyways, every day I’d check the stock price in the newspaper to see if I made money.
+I loved it!
 I didn’t really know anything about investing then, but I learned it was a way I could grow my money.

 Then my parents were getting a divorce.
 He was moving to a different state.
 It was messy.
 I remember him telling me in the basement, “You’re going to be the man of the house now.”
 He showed me how to put salt in the water softener.
 I think I was 15 or 16.

 I don’t remember very much about that time.
 I went to college and spent my time partying.
 I got nearly straight-A’s most of the time but I was miserable.